Smudged Fingerprints: A Systematic Evaluation of the Robustness of AI Image Fingerprints: Results

 Even when B1 is not the optimal strategy, its success remains competitive with white-box approaches for several MFD methods, showing that black-box surrogate-based attacks can achieve relatively high success rates with only knowledge of the MFD technique implementation.
 In many applications, such as forensic use cases, MFD techniques cannot realistically be kept secret, making B1 removal attacks a practical threat.

-Although adaptive strategies (W1--W3, and B1) always outperform fingerprint-agnostic strategies based on simple image manipulations (B2), these generic black-box perturbations alone often achieve ASRs $>50\%$ and achieve ASR $>90\%$ for one of the techniques (Dzanic20), indicating that fingerprint traces can be significantly disrupted without any knowledge of the underlying MFD technique.
-This further demonstrates the fragility of current MFD methods and heightens concerns about the applicability of these techniques in adversarial settings where not even costly attacks are needed.
+Although adaptive strategies (W1--W3, and B1) always outperform fingerprint-agnostic strategies based on simple image manipulations (B2), these generic black-box perturbations alone often achieve ASRs $>50\%$, with one of the techniques (Dzanic20) being particularly vulnerable (ASR $>90\%$).
+This result indicates that fingerprint traces can be significantly disrupted without any knowledge of the underlying MFD technique, demonstrating the fragility of current MFD methods and raising concerns about the applicability of these techniques in adversarial scenarios.

 ASRs show low standard deviation across most attack instances.
-However, some attacks exhibit high variance, with W3 against McCloskey18 showing up to $28.81$ pp. difference in ASR.
-The MFD technique appears to be the primary driver of this variance, creating uncertainty for users about attack robustness.
+However, some attacks exhibit high variance, with W3 against McCloskey18 showing up to $28.81$ pp.\ difference in ASR.
+The choice of MFD technique appears to be the main driver of this variance, creating uncertainty for users about attack robustness.
 This variability suggests certain samples are inherently more vulnerable to fingerprint removal.
 We leave a detailed investigation of the underlying causes for future work.